 For those we feel are facing mental health needs primarily, our mental health program can provide intensive therapy and counseling during detox.
 This offers a solid foundation upon which to influence addiction recovery, making it easier to see improvement in those with a dual diagnosis.
 Our medical staff works carefully with everyone who enters our programs to find the best starting point possible in order to see significant, sustainable growth and development.

-If you are struggling with both substance abuse and mental illness, the Florida House Experience is here to help you make strides physically, mentally, and emotionally.
-Please contact us today at (866) 421-6242 for immediate assistance regarding mental health rehabilitation, addiction treatment, or both.
+If you are struggling with both substance abuse and mental illness, FHE Health is here to help you make strides physically, mentally, and emotionally.
+Please contact us today at (833) 596-3502 for immediate assistance regarding mental health rehab, addiction treatment, or both.